kwongtn/CourseExtractor/README.md

         --noInfo                Disables output of course information.
         --noBB                  Disables output of BB code.
-        --videoDownload         Downloads video using filenames as specified in './output/videoList.json' --noURL                 Disables output of video URLs.
+        --videoDownload         Downloads video using filenames as specified in './output/videoList.json' --noSizeCheck           Disables array size checking for video download.
+Filenames will be taken sequentially.
+        --noURL                 Disables output of video URLs.

 ```